dime-coin/electrum-docs/faq.rst

 My transaction has been unconfirmed for a long time.
 What can I do?
 -------------------------------------------------------------------

-Bitcoin transactions become "confirmed" when miners accept to write them in the Bitcoin blockchain.
+Dimecoin transactions become "confirmed" when miners or stakers accept to write them into the Dimecoin blockchain.
 In general, the speed of confirmation depends on the fee you attach to your transaction; miners prioritize transactions that pay the highest fees.

-Recent versions of Electrum use "dynamic fees" in order to make sure that the fee you pay with your transaction is adequate.
-This feature is enabled by default in recent versions of Electrum.
+Electrum-Dime uses "dynamic fees" in order to make sure that the fee you pay with your transaction is adequate.
+This feature is enabled by default in recent versions of Electrum-Dime.

 If you have made a transaction that is unconfirmed, you can: